git-pull/website/mentoring/faq.rst

      .. _you're no snowflake: https://en.wikipedia.org/wiki/Law_of_Jante

-  6. One-on-one teaching makes it untenable to give guarantees to students.
+  6. One-on-one teaching makes it untenable to give job guarantees to students.
      I run a small shop where I give attention to gifted students on an individualized basis.

      Code camps are able to because they have 30 students in a class.
 If